barrosodegas/oo-design-patterns/README.md

 ## Design patterns available so far

-- Factory
+- Factory with:
-  1. Builder Factory
+  1. Builder
-  2. Generic Factory
+  2. Generics
   3. Factory with Generics, Strategy and Flyweight
-  4. Singleton Factory
+  4. Singleton

+- Builder
+  1. Generics and Reflection(Not recommended!!!)
+  2. Singleton

 # Note